wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

 ```

 In the wurst counterpart the code is executed in the same order it is read.
 Implicit meanings are omitted and there are no nested brackets.
 Users of Java and other higher level programming languages will find this as no surprise, and indeed new users too will probably agree this way of coding feels more natural.
 This functionality arises from another automatic import from the standard library - the `Unit` API.

+For a complete list of all coding conventions, visit the [manual](https://wurstlang.org/manual.html#coding-conventions).

 ### Function Chaining